torkildr/nginx-letsencrypt-armhf/README.md

 certificates from the host at $PWD/certs, as they are generated, in order to make backups, etc.

+If you wish to skip certificate checks (e.g. when running locally in a dev environment), then set the environment variable $NO_CERT_UPDATES to any non-empty value (e.g. with the -e option on 'docker run');

 ## Maintenance

 As per standard nginx Docker image, the nginx logs go to stdout (except briefly